 Time Limitation to file a tax Notice of Objection

 An individual taxpayer usually has until April 30th of the following year to file a Notice of Objection to a Notice of Assessment or Reassessment.
-For previous taxation years there is a time period of 90 days from date of mailing of the Notice of Reassessment.
+For previous taxation years there is a time period of 90 days from the date of mailing of the Notice of Reassessment.
 However this date can vary and should therefore be verified with a professional Ontario tax attorney.

 A corporate taxpayer has 90 days from the date of mailing of a Notice of Assessment or Reassessment in which to file a formal Notice of Objection.